holgermkluck/G4minWE/README.md

 To demonstrate the development from the most basic code to slightly elaborated code, this repository features certain _development stages_ as dedicated branches:
   - **stage_0** the code consists just of a main file and the CMake files needed to compile it.
 The produced binary can be executed but does not make anything.
-  - **stage_1** a detectorConstruction is added with constructs an air-filled world volume.
+  - **stage_1** a detectorConstruction is added which constructs an air-filled world volume and a PMMA cube.
   - **stage_2** a simple primary particle generator is add.
   - **stage_3** define a Sensitive Detector and access the hit information via an event action class.
   - **stage_4** fill the data from stage_3 into a Ntuple and histogram, and store it in a ROOT file